Turkey has opened its borders and is resuming flights on a country-by-country basis, while some domestic restrictions are being lifted.

 - Vaccinated arrivals are exempt.

-- Arrivals from Afghanistan, Bangladesh, Brazil, South Africa, India, Nepal, Pakistan, Sri Lanka, Egypt, Iran, Singapore or the UK, are required to present a test, regardless of vaccination status.
+- Arrivals from Bangladesh, India, the UK, Iran, Egypt, Singapore or Pakistan are required to present a test, regardless of vaccination status.

 Is public transportation open in Turkey?

 Public transportation in Turkey is operating in limited capacity.

 Are the restaurants and bars open in Turkey?

 Restaurants and cafes in Turkey are open for with limited working hours.

 Non-essential businesses and attractions in Turkey are open, with health measures in place.